 • “Government Cost Recovery after the Cleanup: Do the Superfund Amendments Give the EPA a License to Squander?”
 42 Baylor Law Review 53 (1990)

-• “The Negligent Commercial Transaction Tort: Imposing Common Law Liability on Merchants for Sales and Leases to ‘Defective Customers,” Duke Law Journal 755 (1988)
+• “The Negligent Commercial Transaction Tort: Imposing Common Law Liability on Merchants for Sales and Leases to ‘Defective Customers ',” Duke Law Journal 755 (1988)

-Mr. Howard's experience includes:
+Robert's experience includes:

-• West coast public nuisance, product liability, and natural resource damages cases brought by municipalities against a former chemical manufacturer.
+• West Coast public nuisance, product liability, and natural resource damages cases brought by municipalities against a former chemical manufacturer.

 • Toxic tort and product liability cases, including Newman v.
 Stringfellow, relating to Stringfellow disposal facility claims of 4,000 plaintiffs in Riverside, California; Alderman v.
 Cadillac Fairview/California and related litigation in Torrance, California; Acevedo v.
 Union Pacific Railroad, relating to claims of 1,900 plaintiffs in Mission, Texas.